DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ### Global Moran's I {-}

-We will assess the presence of global spatial autocorrelation in our dependent variable using the global Moran's I.
+We assess the presence of global spatial autocorrelation in our dependent variable using the global Moran's I.

 ```r